gregtwallace/apc-p15-tool/README.md

 Both NMC2 and NMC3 devices should be fully supported.
 However, I have one NMC2 device in a home lab and have no way to guarantee success in all cases.

+### Key Types and Sizes

+NMC2:
+- RSA 1,024, 2,048, 3,072* bit lengths.

+NMC3:
-Only RSA 1,024, 2,048, and 3,072 bit keys are accepted.
+- RSA 1,024, 2,048, 3,072, and 4,092 bit lengths.
+- ECDSA curves P-256, P-384, and P-521.

+* 3,072 bit length is not officially supported by my NMC2, but appears to work fine.

 1,024 bit RSA is no longer considered completely secure; avoid keys of this size if possible.
 Most (all?) public ACME services won't accept keys of this size anyway.

-NMC2 does not officially support the 3,072 bit key size, however, it works fine on my NMC2.
-If you use this size and it doesn't work on your NMC2, try a 2,048 bit key instead.
-Later versions of the NMC3 firmware support RSA 4,096 and ECDSA keys, but this tool does not.
-ECDSA was not included in APC's proprietary tool, and as such I have no way to generate files to reverse engineer.
+### General Troubleshooting

 My setup (and therefore the testing setup) is:
 - APC Smart-UPS 1500VA RM 2U SUA1500RM2U (Firmware Revision 667.18.D)
 - AP9631 NMC2 Hardware Revision 05 running AOS v7.1.2 and Boot Monitor
   v1.0.9.

+If you have trouble, your first step should be to update your NMC's firmware.
+Many issues with this tool will be resolved simply by updating to the newest firmware.

-If you have problems, please post the log in an issue and I can try to fix it but it may be difficult without your particular hardware to test with.
+If you have a problem after that, please post the log in an issue and I can try to fix it but it may be difficult without your particular hardware to test with.

 In particular, if you are experiencing `ssh: handshake failed:` first try using the `--insecurecipher` flag.
 If this works, you should upgrade your